 You can get incredibly creative with stories

 When you’re sticking to the significant facts about your latest products or services, or making dry references to industry developments, there’s only so much you can do to make your account stand out.
 That’s a problem when part of the startup journey is being noticed by the right people.
-You need something unique about you, and that’s something that stories can accomplish.
+You need something unique, and that’s something that stories can accomplish.

 Additionally, you’re not limited to telling your own brand story.
-You can create stories from scratch to promote your products (provide it’s clear that they’re fictional) or commit some time to tell the stories of your customers (it’s a great way to win loyalty and show that you care).
-Getting interactive with your audience is hugely valuable for PR these days.
+You can create stories from scratch to promote your products (provided it’s clear that they’re fictional) or commit some time to sharing stories from your customers (it’s a great way to win loyalty and show that you care).
+Getting interactive with your audience is very valuable for PR these days.

 Stories allow you to show humanity and earn empathy

-Provided you build your story around a classic narrative structure (Jericho Writers has a great story breakdown, so check it out for some pointers), using yourself as the protagonist, you can easily get people on your side.
-When we read stories, we empathize with the protagonists by default — as long as you don’t include anything in your story that will turn people against you, the readers will end up understanding you a lot better (and strongly rooting for you).
+Provided you build your story around a classic narrative structure (Jericho Writers has a great story breakdown, so check it out for some pointers).
+By positioning yourself as the protagonist, you can easily get people on your side.
+When we read stories, we empathize with the protagonists by default.
+As long as you don’t include anything in your story that will turn people against you, the readers will end up understanding you a lot better (and strongly rooting for you).